-If you are a victim of defamation (remember the 3 ingredients) and looking for more help and guidance about the particular situation you’re in, you can always email Michelle Bolger at <email@example.com>.
+If you are a victim of defamation (remember the 3 ingredients) and looking for more help and guidance about the particular situation you’re in, you can always email Michelle Bolger, Employment Law Consultant at ESA Consultants at <email@example.com>.

 Editor’s note: Did you enjoy this?
 Wish to learn more about online reputation management?
-Sign up to the Phorest Academy Online Reputation Webinar and learn exactly how to take control of how clients treat, react and rate your business online.
+Watch the Phorest Academy Online Reputation Webinar and learn exactly how to take control of how clients treat, react and rate your business online.

 Learn more about this webinar in this episode of Phorest FM, the Salon Owner’s Podcast!